heythisisgordon/SyntheticErrandsScheduler-v3/docs/ux_overview.md

 - Hybrid optimization approach combining CP-SAT and VRP solvers for potentially better results
 - Detailed performance comparison tools for different optimization strategies

-By centralizing constants, improving maintainability, implementing comprehensive type hinting, and providing multiple optimization strategies, we've created a foundation for a more robust and flexible scheduling system that can easily adapt to future requirements while providing a consistent and reliable user experience.
+By centralizing constants, improving maintainability, implementing comprehensive type hinting, providing multiple optimization strategies, and enhancing GUI navigation and problem definition options, we've created a foundation for a more robust and flexible scheduling system that can easily adapt to future requirements while providing a consistent and reliable user experience.